 The more grey area comes from legitimate white hat Amazon sellers who fear having their account suspended for illegitimate reasons.
 We’ve all heard horror stories from sellers who have had their accounts shut down simply in error.
 Unfortunately this happens all too often.
 If you’re an Amazon seller with your life savings stored in inventory and/or with employees relying on you for employment, having all your eggs in one basket is not necessarily the best business decision.
 I know many sellers who open a second (or more) Amazon account without Amazon’s permission simply to mitigate their risk even though they do not explicitly break any of Amazon’s rules.

-I was first made aware of the seriousness of the problem of sellers with multiple accounts when a friend showed me a very complex diagram of all the Amazon accounts of the company he was working for.
+I was first made aware of the seriousness of the problem of Chinese sellers with multiple accounts when a friend showed me a very complex diagram of all the Amazon accounts of the Chinese company he was working for.
 It was over half a dozen accounts.
-Perhaps unsurprisingly, the friend worked for a Chinese company based in Silicon Valley.
 Ironically, this company shuttered its Amazon operations after about a year after they lost hundreds of thousands of dollars trying to bring their brick and mortar brand to Amazon.

 However, this problem extends well beyond Chinese sellers.
 In many of the ecommerce groups I’m a part of, having multiple seller accounts is a strategy employed by many sellers to allow them to stretch the Amazon rules more than they might if they only had one account.
 These sellers are often using incentivized reviews, super URLs, and other black hat techniques.
 This is why there’s a problem – these sellers have an unfair advantage over sellers with one account.